-From 2015 the European VAT rules for digital services (communication, broadcasting and electronic services) have changed.
-These digital services are now taxed in the country whether the customer is resident.
+Digital services (communication, broadcasting and electronic services) are taxed in the country where the customer is resident.
 It is not relevant whether or not the customer is (a business) registered for VAT.
 To facilitate the administration of this, at the same time the 'mini One Stop Shop scheme' has been introduced.

-This scheme offers the business registered for VAT the option to declare the VAT in an EU member state for the digital services provided to customers not registered for VAT.
+This scheme offers the business registered for VAT the option to declare the VAT in one EU member state for the digital services provided to private customers in all Member States.
+Note that taxable persons supplying digital B2C services in general need two separate and non-contradictory pieces of evidence to determine where their customers are resided (billing address, IP address, bank details, etcetera).